XPoSat: Polarimeter Instrument in X-rays (POLIX)

-The experiment conﬁguration consists of a collimator, central low Z (Lithium, Lithium Hydride or Beryllium) scatterer surrounded by xenon ﬁlled X-ray proportional counters as X-ray detectors which collects the scattered X-ray photons.
+The experiment configuration consists of a collimator, central low Z (lithium, lithium hydride or beryllium) scatterer surrounded by xenon filled four X-ray proportional counters as X-ray detectors which collects the scattered X-ray photons.
 The instrument is rotated along the viewing axis leading to the measurement of the azimuthal distribution of the scattered X-ray photons which gives information on polarisation.
 Polarised X-rays will produce an azimuthal modulation in the count rate as opposed to uniform azimuthal distribution of count rate for unpolarised X-rays.
 POLIX has four independent detectors, each with its own front end and processing electronics.
 Localization of the X-ray photon in the detectors is carried out by the method of charge division in a set of resistive anode wires connected in series.

 The prime objects for observation with this instrument are the X-ray bright accretion powered neutron stars, accreting black holes in different spectral states, rotation powered pulsars, magnetars, and active galactic nuclei.
-This instrument bridges an energy gap in detection capability, between the soft X-ray polarimeters utilising Bragg reflection (OSO-8) or Photoelectron tracks (IXPE), and hard X-ray polarimeters using Compton scattering such as the Cadmium Zinc Telluride Imager (CZTI) on Astrosat.
+This instrument bridges an energy gap in detection capability, between the soft X-ray polarimeters utilising Bragg reflection (OSO-8) or Photoelectron tracks (IXPE), and hard X-ray polarimeters using Compton scattering such as the Cadmium Zinc Telluride Imager (CZTI) on AstroSat.